nf-core/eager/docs/tutorial_metagenomic.md

 Once you've opened this you can go through each section and evaluate all the results.
-You will likely not want to concern yourself too much with anything after MALT - however you should check these for other artefacts (e.g. wierd damage patterns on the human DNA, or wierdly skewed coverage distributions).
+You will likely not want to concern yourself too much with anything after MALT - however you should check these for other artefacts (e.g. weird damage patterns on the human DNA, or weirdly skewed coverage distributions).

+For example, I normally look for things like:

+General Stats Table:

+- Do I see the expected number of raw sequencing reads (summed across each set of FASTQ files per library) that was requested for sequencing?
+- Does the percentage of trimmed reads look normal for aDNA, and do lengths after trimming look short as expected of aDNA?
+- Does ClusterFactor or 'Dups' look high (e.g. >2 or >10% respectively - however
+  given this is on the human reads this is just a rule of thumb and may not reflect the quality of the metagenomic profile)?suggesting over-amplified or badly preserved samples?
+- Does the human DNA show increased frequency of C>Ts on the 5' end of molecules (you may need to un-hide the 2nd base columns with 'configure columns' button)?

+FastQC (pre-AdapterRemoval):

+- Do I see any very early drop off of sequence quality scores suggesting problematic sequencing run?
+- Do I see outlier GC content distributions?
+- Do I see high sequence duplication levels?

+AdapterRemoval:

+- Do I see high numbers of singletons or discarded read pairs?

+FastQC (post-AdapterRemoval):

+- Do I see improved sequence quality scores along the length of reads?
+- Do I see reduced adapter content levels?

+MALT:

+- Do I have a reasonable level of mappability?
+  - Somewhere between 10-30% can be pretty normal for aDNA, whereas e.g. <1%
+    requires careful manual assessment
+- Do I have a reasonable taxonomic assignment success?
+  - You hope a large number of the mapped reads (from the mappability plot) also have taxonomic assignment.

+Samtools Flagstat (pre/post Filter):

+- Do I see outliers, e.g. with unusually high levels of human DNA, (indicative of contamination) that require downstream closer assessment?

+DeDup/Picard MarkDuplicates):

+- Do I see large numbers of duplicates being removed, possibly indicating over-amplified or badly preserved samples?

+DamageProfiler:

+- Do I see evidence of damage on human DNA?
+Note this is just a rule-of-thumb/corroboration of any signals you might find in the metagenomic screening and not essential.
+  - If high numbers of human DNA reads but no damage may indicate significant modern contamination.

+> Detailed documentation and descriptions for all MultiQC modules can be seen in
+> the the 'Documentation' folder of the results directory or here in the [output
+> documentation](output.md)

 If you're happy everything looks good in terms of sequencing, we then look at specific directories to find any files you might want to do for downstream processing.

-For example, if you wanted to re-run the taxonomic classification with a new datbase or tool, to find the raw `fastq/` files containing only unmapped reads that went into MALT, you should go into `samtools/filter`.
-In here you will find files ending in `unmapped.fastq.gz` for each library.
+Note that when you get back to writing up your publication, all the versions of the tools can be found under the 'nf-core/eager Software Versions` section of the MultiQC report.
+Note that all tools in the container are listed, so you may have to remove some of them that you didn't actually use in the set up.

+For example, in this example, we have used: Nextflow, nf-core/eager, FastQC, AdapterRemoval, fastP, BWA, Samtools, endorS.py, Picard Markduplicates, Qualimap, PreSeq, DamageProfiler, MALT, Maltextract and MultiQC.

+### Files for Downstream Analysis

 If you wanted to look at the output of MALT more closely, such as in the GUI based tool [MEGAN6](https://software-ab.informatik.uni-tuebingen.de/download/megan6/welcome.html), you can find the `.rma6` files that is accepted by MEGAN under `metagenomic_classification/malt/`.
-The log file ocntaining the information printed to screen while MALT is running can also be found in this directory.
+The log file containing the information printed to screen while MALT is running can also be found in this directory.
+The

-Finally, as we ran the HOPS pipeline (primarily with the MaltExtract tool), we can look in `MaltExtract/results/` to find all the corresponding output files for the authentication validation of the metagenomic screening (against the taxa you specified in your `--maltextract_taxon_list `).
+As we ran the HOPS pipeline (primarily with the MaltExtract tool), we can look in `MaltExtract/results/` to find all the corresponding output files for the authentication validation of the metagenomic screening (against the taxa you specified in your `--maltextract_taxon_list`).
 First you can check the `heatmap_overview_Wevid.pdf` summary PDF from HOPS (again you will need to either mount the server or download), but to get the actual per-sample/taxon damage patterns etc., you can look in `pdf_candidate_profiles`.
-In some cases there maybe valid results that the HOPS 'postprocessing' script doesn't pick up
+In some cases there maybe valid results that the HOPS 'postprocessing' script doesn't pick up.
-- in those cases you can go into the `default` directory to find all the raw text files which you can use to visualise and assess the results yourself.
+In these cases you can go into the `default` directory to find all the raw text files which you can use to visualise and assess the authentication results yourself.

+Finally, if you want to re-run the taxonomic classification with a new database or tool, to find the raw `fastq/` files containing only unmapped reads that went into MALT, you should go into `samtools/filter`.
+In here you will find files ending in `unmapped.fastq.gz` for each library.

 ## Clean up